nsnam/ns-3-dev-git/src/wifi/doc/source/wifi-user.rst

                                   "BaThreshold", DoubleValue (0.5));

 The WifiHelper is also used to configure OBSS PD spatial reuse for 802.11ax.
-The following line configure a WifiHelper to support OBSS PD spatial reuse using the ``ConstantObssPdAlgorithm`` with a threshold set to -72 dBm::
+The following lines configure a WifiHelper to support OBSS PD spatial reuse using the ``ConstantObssPdAlgorithm`` with a threshold set to -72 dBm::

   WifiHelper wifi;